evanx/jsbin/hydratePromises/readme.md

+# Just Snippets ;)

+This is not a useable project, just some technical articles and accompanying snippets of code, from my JavaScript adventures.

 ## Hydrating React component state from promises

 Consider a rather trivial component which fetches data from some endpoints, to render some content.